mvaganov/CmdLineAsteroids/notes.md

-# Note to entities reading this (cut and paste this as the prompt before providing the file)
-Please critique this is a script.
+Please critique this script.
 It is for a video tutorial designed primarily to give young programmers valuable programming practice.
 The programming practice should encourage development of intellectual skills for implementing high value computer programming, especially efficient software simulations.
 More details about it's purpose are found in the script itself.

 I want to produce a high quality, factually robust, technically novel, interesting teaching artifact that other software developers can feel good about learning from.